Patrick McClure: Career

-The Oak Tree Group specialises in providing affordable, stylish and secure retirement living communities across Australia.

-Chair, Review Panel, Australian Charities and Not-for-Profits Commission Legislation (2017–2018)

 In 2017, Assistant Minister to the Treasurer Michael Sukkar announced that McClure would chair a review of the ACNC Legislation.
 The final report, "Strengthening for Purpose: Australian Charities and Not-for-Profits Legislation Commission Review 2018", made 30 recommendations relating to functions, powers, governance, basic religious charities, secrecy, advocacy, criminal misconduct, harmonisation of fundraising, one-stop-shop, and a national scheme for charities.
 The Australian Government response in March 2020 implemented 19 of the recommendations.